matthew-p-hamilton/devblog/content/blog/compound-chain/index.md

 **Where are the active users today?**

-Primarily BTC (Orange) and ETH (Blue).
+Looking below, primarily BTC (Orange) and ETH (Blue).
 Other smart contract platforms like Tezos, EOS, and Cardano have not come close to those two since the end of 2019, and the disparity is growing.
 Compound already has access to the majority of crypto users by just existing on Ethereum.
 Expanding to new blockchains doesn't seem like it's going to make much of an impact at today's levels of active address activity.
 This could always change in the future though.

 ![](../../assets/Compound-Active-Addresses.png)